Kalrkloss/Windows-Copilot-API/README.md

+**This is a fork of [sums001/Windows-Copilot-API](https://github.com/sums001/Windows-Copilot-API).
+It's a modification to run with Microsoft Copilot Corporate, not the public edition.**

 # Windows Copilot API: a local API for Microsoft Copilot for work

 ![Windows Copilot API — a local, OpenAI-compatible API for your Microsoft Copilot for work account](assets/windows-copilot-api-banner.png)